 Who are they?

 Their stadium is a fairly new construction, only opened in 2011 and it bears the name of Fuenlabrada’s most famous son, scorer of the winning goal in Spain’s Euro 2008 triumph, Fernando Torres.
-Of course El Niño has never actually played for his hometown team, though who knows, maybe he will be tempted to finish his career there after his spell in Japan is over?
+Of course El Niño has never actually played for his hometown team and sadly he never will, unless he makes a surprise u-turn on his recent retirement decision.

 First things first, don’t take the Metro all the way.
 Line 10 linking to Line 12 (Metro Sur) is one of the longest and slowest journeys in the whole of the Madrid transport network, just don’t do this to yourself!
 I’m speaking from experience as on my first visit, unaware of better ways of getting there, I did this and it took forever.